mcfarljm/fortwrap/docs/manual.md

 length and is `INTENT(OUT)`, FortWrap will determine the size of the temporary array to be allocated based on the size of the `std::string` input.
-Thus, consider using `std::string::resize`; otherwise, if an unitialized string of size 0 is passed from C++, the Fortran code will receive a character dummy argument with length 0.
+Thus, consider using `std::string::resize`; otherwise, if an uninitialized string of size 0 is passed from C++, the Fortran code will receive a character dummy argument with length 0.